 It is also important that you keep salt intake to a minimum – avoid cooking with it or adding extra to your meals.

 Keep an eye on your alcohol levels!
 Not only is alcohol damaging to your liver, it is also high in sugar and calories which will have an adverse effect on your weight and fitness.

 Keep up your fluid intake to flush out unhealthy toxins from your body.
 Drinking up to 2 litres of water per day will keep your body nicely hydrated.

 The overall key factor in maintaining healthy blood pressure is by improving your awareness and understanding of how important it is to your overall health.
 Even reading this blog post I a positive step towards a more health conscious you!

 Familiarise yourself with what is considered a high and low blood pressure reading.
 Check yours regularly – and encourage your friends and family to do the same.

 You can take your blood pressure with a Kinetik Blood Pressure Monitor (Shop Here), enter your reading into our online blood pressure checker for immediate insights and advice on what your numbers indicate.

-Follow Kinetik Wellbeing on Facebook and Twitter throughout September which is Blood Pressure Awareness Month as we travel around the country with our partners St John Ambulance to offer free blood pressure checks – as well as sharing tips, information and advice on managing and monitoring your blood pressure health.
+Follow Kinetik Wellbeing on Facebook and Twitter for news on Blood Pressure Awareness Month 2019 – as well as sharing tips, information and advice on managing and monitoring your blood pressure health.